 Depictions, Allusions, And Others:

-- Additionally, a kid version of him appeared in Fate/Grand Order, where he's more precocious but already showed the charisma he will expand in his adulthood.
+- Additionally, a kid version of him appears in Fate/Grand Order, where he's more precocious but already showing the charisma he will expand in his adulthood.
 To differentiate, the kid version is actually referred as Alexander, while the adult version above is called Iskandar.
 This reflects how as an adult, Alexander adopted many of the customs of the nations he conquered, whereas in his childhood he knew nothing of those foreign customs and naturally would use only his Greek name.

 - For the record, the description for said child form uses the phrase "manifestation of possibility itself," while a later servant, based on a fellow famed conquerer has a skill called Light of Possibility which reflects his own Historical Hero Upgrade; the fact that he is based on the mythologized legend and not the all-too-fallible man.
 The evidence is strong that a similar effect is in-play here.

 - Mazinger Z: During a passionate speech, Dr. Hell declared that he would achieve that Alexander was unable to do (conquering the world).